Are There Breed Restrictions in Pet-Friendly Apartments?

-- Pit bulls (American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Terrier, and American Bulldog)
+- Pit Bulls (which includes American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, and American Bulldog)

 - Akitas